- Non-Discrimination Statutes and Regulations

 NSF cannot assume any liability for accidents, bodily injury, illness, breach of contract, any other damages or loss, or any claims arising out of any activities undertaken pursuant to the award, whether with respect to persons or property of the recipient or third parties.
 The recipient is advised to insure or otherwise protect itself or others, as it may deem desirable.

-As required by 42 USC §1869 a and b, recipients of awards that involve pre-college students in research or development, or pilot-testing, evaluation, or revision of, experimental or innovative curriculum development projects will:
+As required by 42 U.S.C. §§ 1869a and 1869b, recipients of awards that involve pre-college students in research or development, or pilot-testing, evaluation, or revision of, experimental or innovative curriculum development projects will:

 Footnotes to Chapter XI

 In addition to live vertebrate animals covered by the Animal Welfare Act, the requirements specified in this coverage also are extended to rats, birds, and mice.